 But we worried about our children playing in the yard with harsh chemicals and our pets.
 It’s evident children shouldn’t be rolling around on grass with harsh chemicals.
 But pets are often impossible to keep off the grass and out of the flower garden.
 Jenny from Shield My Pet discusses the importance of protecting our pets from harmful chemicals in our yards.
 It’s a good article reminding us that pets need to be brought into our organic lifestyle.

 Weed Management without Chemicals

-In the last three years, we have made huge headway, although we still have weedy spots and always will.
+In the last three years, we have made huge headway in weed control.
+We still have weedy spots and always will.
 By the way, I let the yard go unmowed for two months this summer because it was so dry the grass didn’t grow.
 But clover and wild weeds like plantain did.
 The bees have spent the summer merrily sipping nectar from our yard weeds.
 I feel like a permissive parent.
 Letting the bees have their way in just about everything right now.
 We can mow in Fall and Spring.